Ask and answer questions

-If you've got a specific question about using, deploying, or troubleshooting a problem with Splunk, we recommend you first search Documentation, then search Splunk Answers to see if a similar question to yours has already been posted.
+- If you have a specific question about using, deploying, or troubleshooting a problem with Splunk, you should first search the Splunk Documentation.
+Then search the Splunk Community platform to see if a similar question to yours has already been posted.

-If no one else has asked your question, navigate to http://answers.splunk.com/answers and click Ask a question, next to the search bar.
+- If no one else has asked your question, navigate to https://community.splunk.com and click Ask a Question, next to the search bar.

-In the text of your question, provide as much detailed info about your situation and environment as you can, taking care not to share any confidential data.
+- In the body of your question, provide as much detailed info about your situation and environment as you can, taking care not to share any confidential data.
 Useful information includes:

 - The Splunk products and versions you're using

 - Whether or not you're using forwarders, and which types